beeb/beeb-li/src/lib/posts/introducing-swpui.md

   maxWidth={700}
 />

-The matched line is abbreviated in a way that retains the matched text and replacement text as much as possible.
-So you might see ellipsis characters at the start and/or end of the line and the indentation is not guaranteed to be respected relative to the context.
-Multiline matches which are taller than the pane are scrolled line-by-line while selected.
+The matched line is truncated in a way that retains the matched text and replacement text as much as possible.
+So you might see ellipsis characters at the start and/or end of the line and the indentation relative to the context is not guaranteed to be respected.

 ### The Options Menu